 Nepal too lifted the shutdown and started visa services to foreigners with strict health protocols and compulsory quarantine at that time.
 But, again the second wave of the coronavirus brought back everything to a complete lockdown for the second time.

-It is obviously not as easy as it used to be in the pre-COVID days to enter Nepal as visitors will be required to fulfill several health protocols.
-But yes, there is no more mandatory quarantine as it used to be in the past.
+It was obviously not as easy as it had been in the pre-COVID days to enter Nepal as visitors were required to fulfill several health protocols.
+But yes, now traveling has become as easy as it used to be before the coronavirus pandemic, with just a couple of immigration requirements.

 Requirements for On-arrival Visa to Nepal

-- All international travelers should provide a document to prove that they have been vaccinated fully at least 14 days before leaving their home country.
+- All vaccinated international travels should provide a Vaccination Certificate to prove that they have fully vaccinated.

-- Travelers should also provide a negative PCR test report, which is not older than 72 hours of checking-in the flight.
+- All unvaccinated or partially vaccinated travelers will need to provide a negative PCR test report, which is not older than 72 hours of checking-in the flight.

 Why Nepal is Open to Tourism Now?